 10. Natural Sandbox Perimeter with Stones and Rocks

 Creating a natural flow in your backyard is important, and it’s great when you can incorporate your children’s playful areas into that.
-Creating natural barriers and demarcations between yard and fun with natural stone is a great way to give your backyard that edge.
+Creating natural barriers and demarcations between yard and fun with natural stone is a great way to give your backyard deck that edge.
 The children will enjoy it as well as this gives them something more to play on, around, and through.
 Layering sand through the rocky “ravine” creates an instant and great looking sandbox.

 11. Kids Cars Backyard Race Track

 Create a fun and inspiring race track in your backyard with a little orange paint.
 Spruce it up with a Cars theme if you’ve got the supplies – but you don’t have to as they’ll have tons of fun just driving around.
 Whether you’ve got an actual toy car for them to drive around in, or a cardboard box painted like Lightning McQueen, this is a simple and fun way to create an imaginative race track through your backyard.

 Want to add an adventurous way for your kids to get up their jungle gym?
 Don’t settle for a simple ladder.
 Make this DIY tire ramp to challenge your kid’s ability to balance and work their way into their jungle gym.
 This is an easy and excellent way to make the jungle gym that much more exciting.
 As a bonus, have them help you paint the tires before mounting them to the ramp to add a personal touch and make them part of the experience.

 13. Clear Acrylic Plastic Painting Stand